www.brinsea.com (use the coupon code FRESH for 10% off)

 I checked on the eggs this morning.
 There is a bit of condensation around the edges of the incubator, so that means the humidity level is higher, which is good because it keeps the membrane soft, easier for the chick to break through and won't stick to the chick.
 Other than that, no peeping yet or other signs of movement.
 Now we're getting down to the wire.

-Today the chicks will break through the membrane and begin to breathe the air in the air sac.
+The yolk has been completely absorbed into the chick's body and today the chick will break through the membrane and begin to breathe the air in the air sac.
 As the air in the sac gets used up, the chick will start to break a hole in the eggshell with its egg tooth to let in outside air.
 (The egg tooth will fall off soon after the chick hatches.)
 This is referred to as 'pipping' and should begin tomorrow on Day 21.

 I have the brooder box set up and ready to go next to the incubator.
 I am trying the Brinsea EcoGlow 20 for the first time.
 So far, it seems a lot easier than trying to rig up the red heat light.
 The chicks go underneath it to warm up as needed.
 I'm interested to see how they do with it.
 I'll probably keep it in the middle of the box at first until the chicks get a bit bigger.